DIY with Privacy

 I have recently stumbled upon one article that has recommended using the Dragon Mobile Assistant.
 The company offers the application for free.
-The majority of users are very happy with a quality of voice commands and how the app works.
+The majority of users are very happy with the quality of voice commands and how the app works.

-I am just curious if anyone of those happy users asked the question: why the company is so generous that gives the application for free and is not asking for upgrade ($$)?
+I am just curious if anyone of those happy users asked the question: why the company is so generous that gives the application for free and is not asking for an upgrade ($$)?

 I found the answer when I have tried installing the app.
-Since it works like a virtual assistant similar to Google assistant, it need an access to virtually EVERY feature of the phone including unrestricted access to your private data: location, Wi-Fi connection, your contact list and calendar, SMS, phone, call logs, Bluetooth, and more.
+Since it works like a virtual assistant similar to Google assistant, it needs access to virtually EVERY feature of the phone including unrestricted access to your private data: location, Wi-Fi connection, your contact list and calendar, SMS, phone, call logs, Bluetooth, and more.

 And it means that the Dragon folks know everything about you: who your contacts are, where you drive during a day, your usual location, who you have recently called to and for how long, the copies of your texts, where you do prefer to shop, and many, many more details.